Go to main content

 Every well written HTML document begins with a basic declaration that defines what type of document it is.
 This declaration is made using the HTML !DOCTYPE tag and is the very first thing in all the document.
 It's intended to tell the processing agent (e.g., browser, search engine, etc.) for which standard is designed the document that's about to process.

-A normal declaration for a document written according to the XHTML 1.0 Strict standard (the one we recommend you to use) should look like this:
+A normal declaration for a document written according to the XHTML 1.1 standard should look like this:

-To see other document type declarations please refer to the HTML !DOCTYPE tag reference.
+To see other document types declarations please refer to the HTML !DOCTYPE tag reference.

-The html element acts as a container for the whole document.
+The html tag acts as a container for the whole document.
 With the exception of the HTML !DOCTYPE tag every single character in the document should be in between the html start and end tags.
-The html element can also be used to define the language of the contained document through the "lang" attribute.
+The html tag can also be used to define the language of the contained document through the "lang" attribute.

 <head>